 594 hemisphere).
 We then used these regions to generate invertible transformations between

 595 successive time points.
-Specifically each label was used to create a pair of single region
+Specifically, each label was used to create a pair of single region

 596 images resulting in 26 pairs of “source” and “target” images.
 The multiple image pairs